haseeb-cb/fundamentals-of-gis/Content/2_Theory.md

 ## Digitizing

 When some kind of urban development happens, the data we use in GIS needs to updated.
-Someone has to go in and updated the changes to the roads, buildings, and others.
+Someone has to go in and update the changes to the roads, buildings, and others.
 This would be done by digitizing the changes, which is the process of **converting geographic data into digital form**.

 For this practice we are going to use the Nokia Arena development in Tampere, as you can see below, there have been a significant amount of changes with this project.